 If you've gone through bankruptcy, you may still be able to qualify for a mortgage.
 Fannie Mae's guidelines allow for borrowers who have filed for bankruptcy to apply for a new mortgage after a certain period of time has passed.

 The specific waiting period depends on the type of bankruptcy filed and whether it was discharged or dismissed.
-For Chapter 7 bankruptcy, the waiting period is typically four years from the discharge date, while for Chapter 13 bankruptcy, it can be as little as two years from the discharge date.
+For Chapter 7 bankruptcy, the waiting period is typically four years from the discharge date, while for Chapter 13 bankruptcy, it can be as little as two years from the dismissal date.

 It's important to note that during this waiting period, you'll need to work on rebuilding your credit and demonstrating responsible financial behavior.
 This includes paying bills on time, reducing debts, and saving up for a down payment.